decentlydonedata/lego_sets/README.md

 - Favourites list which can be edited and downloaded as a csv file.
 - Statistics menu which allows the user to specify a subset of LEGO sets and then recieve summary statistics on the attributes

-This project was undertaken across multiple weeks and was the final custom project for an introductory programming unit for which I recieved a 95/100 for.
+This project was undertaken across multiple weeks and was the final custom project for an introductory programming unit for which I recieved a HD for without previous Python experience.